 • Alternating Current (AC) Level 1 equipment provides charging through a common 120 volt AC outlet.
 Most, if not all, EVs come with a portable Level 1 cord, so no additional charging equipment is required.
-Level 1 chargers can take 40-50 hours to charge an all-electric vehicle from empty and 5-6 hours to charge a PHEV from empty.3
+Level 1 chargers can take 40-50 hours to charge an all-electric vehicle from empty and five to six hours to charge a PHEV from empty.

 - AC Level 2 equipment offers charging through 240 volt (in residential applications) or 208 volt charging.
-As of 2022, 80 percent of public EV charging ports in the country were Level 2.4 Level 2 chargers can charge an all-electric vehicle from empty in 4-10 hours and a PHEV from empty in 1-2 hours.5 - Direct-current (DC) fast charging equipment enables rapid charging along heavy traffic corridors at installed stations.
+As of 2022, 80 percent of public EV charging ports in the country were Level 2.4 Level 2 chargers can charge an all-electric vehicle from empty in four to 10 hours and a PHEV from empty in one to two hours.5 - Direct-current (DC) fast charging equipment enables rapid charging along heavy traffic corridors at installed stations.
 As of 2022, more than 20 percent of public EV charging ports in the country were DC fast chargers.
-DC fast charging equipment can charge an all-electric vehicle to 80 percent in 20 minutes to 1 hour.
+DC fast charging equipment can charge an all-electric vehicle to 80 percent in 20 minutes to one hour.